History of the Bank

 Further in line with the guidelines from Reserve Bank of India as also the Government of India, Central Bank has been playing an increasingly active role in promoting the key thrust areas of agriculture, small scale industries as also medium and large industries.
 The Bank also introduced a number of Self Employment Schemes to promote employment among the educated youth.

 Among the Public Sector Banks, Central Bank of India can be truly described as an All India Bank, due to distribution of its large network in 27 out of 29 States as also in 3 out of 7 Union Territories in India.
-Central Bank of India holds a very prominent place among the Public Sector Banks on account of its network of 4214 branches and 26 extension counters along with satelite branches at various centres throughout the length and breadth of the country.
+Central Bank of India holds a very prominent place among the Public Sector Banks on account of its network of 4336 Branches, Asset Recovery Branches (ARB) 9,Retail Asset Branches (RAB) 15 and 26 extension counters along with satelite branches at various centres throughout the length and breadth of the country.

 Customers' confidence in Central Bank of India's wide ranging services can very well be judged from the list of major corporate clients such as ICICI, IDBI, UTI, LIC, HDFC as also almost all major corporate houses in the country.